depzai/Notes/Web Analytics Initiative 1221.md

 Here is a proposed structure for the core work group:

 - BI: Bruno Dupont / Bob Campbell
-- Marketing: AJ Mihalic / Regina Markantes / Mael Borgers?
+- Marketing: US lead / Mael Borgers in DE tbc
-- Product: Maddy Want / Web PM
-- Tech: Ian Moraes or a team member
+- Product Management:
+- Tech: TPM + Web Developer (Jeff Deutsch tbc)
+- Adobe: consultant with data and marketing knowledge

 ####*2.What is the extended Work group going to look like?*